RobTillaart/ADS1X15/README.md

 - remove the experimental **getWireClock()** as this is not really a library function but a responsibility of the I2C library.
+- investigate ADS1118 library which should be a similar SPI based ADC.

 #### Could